versionpress/docs/content/en/01-getting-started/05-configuration.md

 # Configuration

-Some technical aspects of VersionPress can be configured via a `vpconfig.neon` file or an associated WP-CLI command.
+Some technical aspects of VersionPress can be configured via a `vpconfig.yml` file or an associated WP-CLI command.
 This page discusses the configuration system and lists all the supported options.

 <div class="important">
   <strong>Note</strong>